Beam model of Doppler backscattering: Backscattered electric field: small mismatch angle ordering

 Since the dominant contributions to the integral are due to small intervals centred around $\tau_\mu = \tau_a, \tau_b, \ldots$, we Taylor expand the phase $2 \rmi s + \rmi k_{\perp, 1} \int_0^\tau g (\tau') \ \rmd \tau'$ around $\tau_a, \tau_b, \ldots$ to find these contributions.
 Usually, we will have at most two points to expand around ($\tau_a$ and $\tau_b$), but we keep things general and sum over all of them, just in case one were to consider one of the aforementioned complicated cases.
 We first note that when the mismatch angle is small, $\theta_{m} \sim \lambda / W$, we have

 where we have discarded terms which are small.
 Hence, expanding the large phase term, we get

 Here the subscript $_\mu$ on functions of $\tau$ indicates these functions are evaluated at $\tau = \tau_\mu$.
 We have also used the Bragg condition, equation (\ref{eq:Bragg_condition}), to simplify some of the terms.
-Thus, the final integral is again a Gaussian integral, and slowly-varying functions of $\tau$ such as $\delta \tilde{n}_e$ can be simply evaluated at $\tau_a, \tau_b, \ldots$,
+Thus, the final integral is again a Gaussian integral that gives a significant contribution for sufficiently small values of $| \tau - \tau_\mu |$; hence, slowly-varying functions of $\tau$ such as $\delta \tilde{n}_e$ can be simply evaluated at $\tau_a, \tau_b, \ldots$,

 giving

 With the mismatch angle being small, $\theta_{m} \sim W / L$, we remark that

 and the corrections to $\bm{\Psi}_{w}$ are